-Since the District was organized in 1954, it has expanded from a rural farming community to a suburban industrial one, expanding from a small district to one of the largest in St. Louis County and seventh largest in Missouri.
-Today, the District includes four high schools, five middle schools, 18 elementary schools and two Early Childhood Development Centers.
+Since the District was organized in 1954, it has expanded from a rural farming community to a suburban industrial one, expanding from a small district to one of the largest in St. Louis County and tenth largest in Missouri.
+Today, the District includes four high schools, five middle schools, eighteen elementary schools and two Early Childhood Development Centers.
 Parkway is currently accredited with distinction in performance under the Missouri School Improvement Program (MSIP) Standards administered by the State Department of Elementary and Secondary Education.
 The District is governed by the Board of Education, whose seven members are elected for staggered three-year terms of office.

-The population within the District's boundaries is estimated to be 143,336.
-There were 17,314 children that attended school during the 2015-2016 academic year.
-The District employed 1,375 full time equivalent certificated instructional staff.
-The current certified staffing created a certified staff to student ratio of 12.59:1 during the past academic year.
-The staffing ratio is expected to decrease slightly to 12.52:1 in 2016-2017 based on a projected student enrollment of 17,475 and instructional staffing of 1,395.4 FTE.
+The population within the District's boundaries is estimated to be 143,784.
+There were 17,498 children that attended school during the 2016-2017 academic year.
+The District employed the following full time equivalent staff; 1,378.5 certificated instructional staff.
+The current certified staffing created a certified staff to student ratio of 12.69:1 during the past academic year.
+The staffing ratio is expected to increase slightly to 12.79:1 in 2017-2018 based on a projected student enrollment of 17,608 and instructional staffing of 1,382 FTE.